masudtalukdar/Implementing-the-ECLAT-Algorithm-for-Frequent-Itemset-Mining-with-GPU-and-Spark/README.md

 ## 🙏 Acknowledgments

-- **Prof. Damiano Carra, University of Verona **: For suggesting ECLAT algorithm over Apriori for better parallel processing capabilities
+- **Prof. Damiano Carra, University of Verona ** [Prof. Damiano Carra, University of Verona](https://www.di.univr.it/?ent=persona&id=6412): For suggesting ECLAT algorithm over Apriori for better parallel processing capabilities
 - **FIMI Repository**: For providing the retail dataset for evaluation
 - **Google Colab**: For providing free GPU resources for experimentation
 - **Open Source Libraries**: CuPy, Apache Spark, and other dependencies